Pricing comparison

 Best for price: Langbly

-Microsoft Translator offers the cheapest pay-per-use rate at $10/M, but with no plan-based pricing, costs add up quickly at higher volumes.
+Microsoft Translator offers the next cheapest pay-per-use rate at $10/M, but that is still double what Langbly charges.

 Best for quality: DeepL or Langbly